aniruddha84/greenjaguar/README.md

 with appropriate retry policies to make our applications more robust.

 Features:
-It currently supports following retry policies:
+* It currently supports following retry policies:
     * Default (no wait)
     * Fibonacci (wait times between retries increase in fibonacci sequence)
     * ExponentialBackOff (wait times increase using exponential backoff)
     * Random (wait times between retries vary between 0 - 5 secs)

-You can specify the time unit for retry (:sec or :ms).
+* You can specify the time unit for retry (:sec or :ms).
 Default is seconds.
+* You can specify the Exception Types for which Retrier should execute.
+Default is all.

 If all retries fail, the last exception will be raised.